Definitions & models

 Digital literacy is defined by Jisc as “the capabilities which fit someone for living, learning and working in a digital society” (Jisc, 2014).
 Through the use of their seven strands model, critical thinking and creativity is applied to the wide range of interaction we each have with and through digital technologies.
 Information literacy is one part of the seven strands of digital literacy.
 Jisc’s Developing Digital Literacies website gives the full definition, model and case studies.

-The British Computer Society (BCS) have the Digital Literacy for Life programme which is concerned with is concerned with exploring methods of improving three key areas with digital literacy: employability, education and society.
+The British Computer Society (BCS) have the Digital Literacy for Life programme which is concerned with exploring methods of improving three key areas with digital literacy: employability, education and society.

 FutureLab produced the Digital literacy across the curriculum handbook which aimed primarily at the primary and secondary education sectors.